stac-utils/rustac-py/README.md

 > [!NOTE]
 > Before **stacrs** v0.5.4, the CLI was its own PyPI package named **stacrs-cli**, which is no longer needed.

-## Comparisons

-This package (intentionally) has limited functionality, as it is _not_ intended to be a replacement for existing Python STAC packages.
-[pystac](https://pystac.readthedocs.io) is a mature Python library with a significantly richer API for working with STAC objects.
-For querying STAC APIs, [pystac-client](https://pystac-client.readthedocs.io) is more feature-rich than our simplistic `stacrs.search`.

-That being said, it is hoped that **stacrs** will be a nice complement to the existing Python STAC ecosystem by providing a no-dependency package with unique capabilities, such as searching directly into a stac-geoparquet file.

-### stac-geoparquet
+## stac-geoparquet

-**stacrs** also replicates much of the behavior in the [stac-geoparquet](https://github.com/stac-utils/stac-geoparquet) library, and even uses some of the same Rust dependencies.
+**stacrs** replicates much of the behavior in the [stac-geoparquet](https://github.com/stac-utils/stac-geoparquet) library, and even uses some of the same Rust dependencies.
 We believe there are a couple of issues with **stac-geoparquet** that make **stacrs** a worthy replacement:

 - The **stac-geoparquet** repo includes Python dependencies